CMT San Jose: Student audience matinees

-Touring Groups
+Touring groups

-From its beginnings continuing up until 1999 CMT had one or more tour groups, in which members would perform at various community events as well as for private parties, organizations, hospitals and schools.
+From its beginnings until 1999, CMT had one or more tour groups, in which members would perform at various community events as well as for private parties, organizations, hospitals and schools.

 Originally starting out as the "Entr'Acts", additional groups added in the 1970s were known as the "Finales", the "Melodear" and the "Reprises".
 From the early 80s through the 90s there was a single touring group known as "The Neighborhood Kids".

 Events

 CMT San Jose holds the following annual events:

 Gala – Fundraising event early in the year during which alumni and current performers put on multiple show numbers during a brunch and dinner.
 Includes auctions and raffles.
 This event started in 1991 and was originally known as Cabaret Night.

 Preview Night – Free outdoor potluck event in the summer that includes several live preview performances of musical numbers from the remainder of the season and the announcement of all of the musicals for the next season.

 Honors Night – Free event in December with presentations and performances in which outstanding performers receive awards for various categories.

 While not relating to CMT's own shows, the organization also hosts the Rita Moreno Awards (Rita Moreno California High School Musical Honors) – A competition in May co-hosted with Broadway San Jose to recognize outstanding achievements in high school musicals.
 The Lead Actor and Actress winners go on to the Jimmy Awards in New York City.